SMU vs. Tulsa NCAA Football Odds, Plays and Insights | November 27, 2021

 Over/Under Insights

-- Tulsa has combined with its opponents to score more than 62 points in three of 10 games this season.
+- Tulsa and its opponents have combined to score more than 62 points in three of 10 games this season.

-- The two teams combine to average 64.5 points per game, 2.5 more than the total in this contest.
+- Saturday's over/under is 2.5 points lower than the two team's combined 64.5 points per game average.

 - The 55 combined points per game that these two squads have allowed this season are seven fewer than the 62 total in this contest.

-- Mustangs games this season feature an average total of 66 points, a number four points higher than Saturday's over/under.
+- The Mustangs and their opponents have scored an average of 66 points per game in 2021, four more than Saturday's total.

-- The 55.4 PPG average total in Golden Hurricane games this season is 6.6 points fewer than this game's over/under.
+- The 62 total in this game is 6.6 points above the 55.4 average total in Golden Hurricane games this season.

 SMU Stats and Trends

+- SMU has played 11 games, with five wins against the spread.

-- The Mustangs have been favored by 6.5 points or more six times this season and are 4-2 ATS in those matchups.
+- The Mustangs have been favored by 6.5 points or more six times this season and are 4-2 ATS in those contests.

-- SMU's games this year have hit the over on five of 10 set point totals (50%).
+- SMU's games this year have gone over the point total five times in 10 opportunities (50%).

-- SMU is 5-3 against the spread and 8-1 overall in games when it records more than 27.1 points.
+- SMU is 5-3 against the spread and 8-1 overall in games when it puts up more than 27.1 points.

-- The Mustangs have turned the ball over 16 times this season, two more turnovers than the Golden Hurricane have forced (14).
+- The Mustangs have turned the ball over two more times (16 total) than the Golden Hurricane have forced a turnover (14) this season.

 - Find the latest spread and moneyline odds for SMU at SISportsbook.